 - Don’t worry about these edits being clean just yet

-The first thing I do is lay down the narration in it’s entirety.
+The first thing I do is lay down the narration in its entirety.
 I DO NOT place narration in the preview window.
 I load straight to the timeline.
-I’ll go through the narration and delete what I need to, meaning I delete the 3,2,1s and the pauses, etc.
+I’ll go through the narration and delete what I need to, meaning I remove the 3,2,1s and the pauses, etc.

-Next I place my SOTS in the preview window.
-I mark ins and outs and drop to to the timeline.
-I’m editing for speed and I know I’m going to trim and clean up final edit as I go so I’m not entirely worried about clean mark Ins and Outs.
+Next, I place my SOTS in the preview window.
+I mark the ins and outs and drop to the timeline.
+I’m editing for speed, and I know I’m going to trim and clean up the final edit as I go, so I’m not entirely worried about clean mark Ins and Outs.
 I just want to get them down on the timeline.

 I start with a tight shot.

 Everyone knows the red bucket.
 When you see money going into the red bucket and the sound of bells, your mind immediately evokes the memory of A Salvation Army volunteer.
 Good natural sound selection is a great way to put the viewer’s mind into the subject matter.

 - Good natural sound selection is a great way to put the viewer mind into the subject matter

 The next 3 shots are of musicians playing Christmas carols with natural sound.

 I’ve established the story, what its about, and set the mood in 4 seconds.
 Pacing is often a tough thing to set up early.
 Usually, stories start fast and then slow down or do just the opposite.
 When I’m under deadline, I like to discover my pace as soon as possible.
 I’m also going to go back to these gentlemen playing at the end.
 These are my bookends to this story.
 If you can find some element of a story and place it at the beginning of the story and have enough video and the ability to return to that element, it’s a great and easy way to bookend your story.

 At [:06] into the story, I establish my central character with a visual introduction as well as the natural sound of him saying, “Here we go, help Salvation Army right here.”